A Guide to Compile-Time, Template, and Runtime Expressions in Azure Pipelines

 The syntax for compile-time expressions looks like ${{ <expression> }} and these expressions can be used with pipeline parameters or statically defined variables.

-Compile-time expressions are evaluated during pipeline compilation (when the pipeline is getting created).
-This means these expressions cannot react to changes that occur during pipeline execution.
+Compile-time expressions are evaluated during pipeline compilation (when the pipeline is getting created) and cannot react to changes that occur during pipeline execution.

 Example of a job with compile-time conditions: